Skip to main content

 • Finding ways to stay productive

-These, and other, concerns can be part of any individual’s retirement decisions.
-This may be even more true for those who have been offered an early retirement package.
+These, and other concerns can greatly impact retirement decisions.
+This may be even more true if you've been offered an early retirement package.
 Should you accept?
 What are the potential dangers?
 Can you overcome the pitfalls?

 Leaving employment

 Perhaps the first consideration should be, can you afford to leave your full-time job?
 Do you have enough money to fund extra years without a regular income?
-Other questions to consider include:
+Other questions to think about include:

 • Can you afford self-paid health insurance premiums between the time you leave the workforce and when you can file for Medicare coverage?